MacFurax/UnityRayMarchingPlayground/README.md

 Distance Field Raymarcher for Unity
 -----------------------------------

+Use as source for my experimentation.

+Bellow original readme.

 This is an implementation of Distance Field Raymarching in the Unity game engine.
 It was created to be used as a reference implementation in future projects.
 For a comprehensive technical writeup about how Distance Field Raymarching works, see [this article on my blog](http://flafla2.github.io/2016/10/01/raymarching.html).

 Below are a few of the major features of this implementation: